Yquetzal/Bitcoin-Datathon/README.md

 # Bitcoin-Datathon
-Simplified network-like data about 2 days on Bitcoin

 ## Context
 This dataset is composed of various files corresponding to 2 days of activity in the Bitcoin Blockchain.